spacetelescope/stpipe/docs/source/parameter_files.rst

 ===============

 Parameter files can be used to specify parameter values when running a pipeline or individual steps.
-For JWST, parameter files are retrieved from CRDS, just as with other reference files.
+Typically, parameter files are retrieved from CRDS, just as with other reference files.
 If there is no match between a step, the input data, and CRDS, the coded defaults are used.
 These values can be overridden either by the command line options and/or a